Skip to main content

 Public Endpoint

-To protect your data store from unauthorized access public endpoints are configured with passkey and TLS enabled.
+• To protect your data store from unauthorized access, public endpoints are default with TLS and passkey enabled.

-TLS has some performance impact so can be disabled but it is highly recommended to leave it enabled.
+• TLS has some performance impact, so it can be disabled.
+But it is highly recommended to leave it enabled.

 Private Endpoint

-Private endpoint provides better security, performance and lower latency as the data transports to and from the data stores over private networks and not via the public internet.
+• Private endpoints provide better security, better performance, and lower latency as the data transports to and from the data stores over private networks and not via the public internet.

-Tip: In order to completely avoid data transfer charges, place your data store in the same availability zone of your application.
-See High Availability for specifying the data store availability zone.
+Tip: In order to completely avoid data transfer charges, place your data store in the same availability zone (AZ) as your application.
+See high availability for specifying the data store availability zone.

 Eviction Policy

-Eviction policy controls the behavior of the datastore when it maxes out its memory.
+Eviction policy controls the behavior of a data store when it reaches its memory limit.

-No Eviction - Items are never evicted and out of memory errors are returned when the data store is full.
+• No Eviction: items are never evicted, and out-of-memory errors are returned to the client when the data store is full.

-Cache - The data store behaves as cache and evicts items to free space for new ones when the data store is full.
+• Cache: The data store behaves as a cache and automatically evicts items to free space for new writes when the data store is full.
+Dragonfly has only one cache eviction policy, which you can read more about here.

 High Availability

-By default the data store will consist of a single Dragonfly server, this means that in case of software failures, hardware failures or cloud zone outages data is lost and the data store may be completely unavailable.
+By default, the data store will consist of a single Dragonfly server.
+This means that in case of software failures, hardware failures, or cloud zone outages, the data would be lost, and the data store could be completely unavailable.

-To increase availability of your data store you can configure it to be deployed in up to three different zones, one primary zone for the master and up to two replica zones.
-Dragonfly Cloud automatically detects failures and performs failover to an available replica.
+To increase the availability of your data store, you can configure it to be deployed in up to three different zones: one primary/master zone and up to two replica zones.
+Dragonfly Cloud automatically detects failures and performs failover to an available replica when the primary is unavailable.
+To add one or more replicas to your data store:

-Tip: You can also select a zone for the data store master, select the same zone as your application to avoid data transfer costs.
+Tip: You can select a zone for the data store primary instance, and you should select the same zone as your application to avoid data transfer costs.

 Specializations